Videos

 Internet and Computers

 Every branch has computers you can use to search our catalog, or the internet.
-Use the internet for up to 90 minutes per day from branch terminals.
+Use the internet for up to two hours per day from branch terminals.
 Searching for a job?
 You can use the internet for an additional two hours at the Job Resource Center located on Level 7 of the Central Library.

 Some branches have FlexTech laptops you can borrow while you are in the branch, so you can access the internet and our online resources from anywhere inside the building.